How to convince your boss to trial a 4 day work week

 Finally, give them time to consider your proposal.
 The best outcome at this point is for management to agree to think about it, review some of the research and set a date for when you’ll discuss potential next steps.

 Broaden your research to see if there are examples of other 4 day week organisations who’ve already overcome these barriers.
 Don’t hesitate to reach out to us for assistance if you’re particularly stuck.
-You can book a free 15 minute consultation with our Programs Manager, Victoria to ask any burning questions you may have.

 Then once you’re ready, go back to management equipped with the information necessary to address their initial concerns and propose implementing a six-month trial.
 This will really give you the chance to prove the benefits of a 4 day week with the added layer of security that your organisation can revert back to regularly scheduled programming after the pilot if things don’t go well.